-The application system for Fall 2019 is now open.
+The application system for Fall 2021 will open September 1, 2020.
 Please note this program does not have a Spring admission.
 We encourage all applicants who are interested in the Computational Biology PhD Program to complete their application, including three letters of recommendation, test scores, transcripts, resume, and statement of purpose, by DECEMBER 1ST.

 Admission into the doctoral program in the field of Computational Biology is based purely on academic merit and research experience.
 Financial need plays no role in the admission procedure.
 All Ph.D. students who are admitted are fully funded as long as they remain in good academic standing.
 Support from Cornell includes tuition, stipend, and health insurance.
 Support is available in the form of teaching assistantships, graduate research assistantships, and fellowships.
 You can find more information on costs and funding here.